ArrowDeveloper/hn-analytics/README.md

 ## Usage

-Ingest the top 50 stories and their comment trees (It is not non-blocking so will take some time):
+Ingest the top 50 stories and their comment trees:

     python -m hn.ingest 50